vsinagl/codetracker.nvim/README.md

 ```

 # Database
 Plugin provide automatic way of storing data into sqlite database.
-In current plugin state, I left querying databse and data retrieval to the user.
+In current plugin state, I left querying database and data retrieval to the user.

 ## Where is my database stored ?
-By default, your databse is stored inside your plugin directory inside lua/ folder.
+By default, your database is stored inside your plugin directory inside lua/ folder.
 If you are using lazy.nvim for example, you can find your plugin at:
 ```
 ~/.local/share/nvim/codetracker.nvim